mike99mac/minimy-mike99mac/README.md

 Yes the RasPi can now boot from USB drives, but stick with the SD card for now.

 Hopefully you have another computer running Linux, but other OS's will work.
-The box you use must have a hardware port to write to the card.
+It must have a hardware port to write to the card.

 ### Prepare on Linux